 Surprisingly, I didn’t expect the instant reaction she gave as she stepped out the backdoor.
 A blood-curdling SCREAM while running from the patio back into the house and into the farthest bedroom.
 The sight of something hanging from the tree was just too much for her.
 She was in tears questioning what could possibly be hanging out there.
 Then swearing she HATES Halloween while refusing to go back out.

 I'll save her the embarrassment of posting the photos of her crying.

 And this is what sent her running and screaming to the bedroom.....

 If I was 7 and saw that hanging in the backyard I'm sure my reaction wouldn't have been much different!

-I took her through ‘skeleton alley’ first because it was calm and more of what she’s use to.
+I took her through 'skeleton alley' first because it was calm and more of what she’s used to.
 Here the skeleton head with glowing eyeballs had a treat box for her.

 Then it was on to the 'spiders lair'.
 This was an area she wasn’t too fond of.
 My husband had a toy spider pulled up on a string.
 As soon as she walked past it, he dropped the spider and she FREAKED! screaming and burying her head in my stomach.
 It took a few minutes, but she collected herself and finally grabbed her treat box from the giant spider.

 She grabbed a few more treat boxes scatted throughout the yard.
 Then it was on to last stop for Dorothy; the 'wicked witches lair'.
 We thought she would be creeped out by the witch, but surprisingly she wasn’t scared at all.
 She happily grabbed the treat box which had a note attached.
 The note explained there was a hidden prize that needed to be dug up.

 So, I walked with her to the 'grave yard' where she grabbed the shovel and started digging.
 She dug up her Shopkins shopping cart prize and was glad to have survived Halloween!